Bibliome/alvisae/docs/aae_ws_admin.md

 * **export-campaign**
  export the documents and annotations of the specified campaign as a zip archive

-All of these commands require a mandatory parameter (@dbparam.props@) which specifies the AlvisAE Database to work with.
+All of these commands require a mandatory parameter (`dbparam.props`) which specifies the AlvisAE Database to work with.

 ### Creating a new user